amusecode/amusecode.org/installation.md

 ## Installing AMUSE

 After installing the prerequisites, you can install AMUSE.
-First, create a virtual environment to install AMUSE and other desired Python packages in.
+Optionally, first create a virtual environment to install AMUSE and other desired Python packages in.
 This ensures that you don’t need root privileges and that your AMUSE environment is isolated from other system-installed packages.

 To create the virtual environment, do (from a desired directory):